germonprez/CV/README.md

 - Communications of the Association for Information Systems

 # PH.D.
 WORK
-- Vinod Ahuja, Where Companies Draw the Line: Exploring Corporate Boundaries in the Collaborative Creation of Open Source, Defended 2023, Currently at Florida Gulf Coast University.
+- Vinod Ahuja, Advisor, Where Companies Draw the Line: Exploring Corporate Boundaries in the Collaborative Creation of Open Source, Defended 2023, Florida Gulf Coast University.
-- Kevin Lumbard, Open Source Design: How Corporations Realize Determinacy in Open Source Design Engagements, Defended 2023.
-Currently at Creighton University.
+- Kevin Lumbard, Advisor, Open Source Design: How Corporations Realize Determinacy in Open Source Design Engagements, Defended 2023.
+Creighton University.
-- Georg Link, Cooperative Signaling Behavior: Signals for Open Source Project Health, University of Nebraska Omaha.
-Defended 2019.
-Currently at Bitergia.
+- Georg Link, Advisor, Cooperative Signaling Behavior: Signals for Open Source Project Health, University of Nebraska Omaha.
+Defended 2019, Bitergia.
-- Nargess Tahmasbi, Social Engagements: The Role of Technology in Extreme Events, University of Nebraska Omaha.
-Defended 2016.
-Currently at Penn State Hazleton.
+- Nargess Tahmasbi, Committee Member, Social Engagements: The Role of Technology in Extreme Events, Defended 2016, Penn State Hazleton.
-- Xiao-Dan Yu, Adaptive Use of IT Capabilities for Development of Shared Mental Models in Virtual Teams, University of Nebraska Omaha.
-Defended 2013.
-Currently at the University of International Business and Economics Beijing.
+- Xiao-Dan Yu, Committee Member, Adaptive Use of IT Capabilities for Development of Shared Mental Models in Virtual Teams, Defended 2013, University of International Business and Economics Beijing.
-- Dawn Owens, Understanding the Adaptive Use of Virtual World Technology Capabilities and Trust in Virtual Teams, University of Nebraska Omaha.
-Defended 2012.
-Currently at UT-Dallas.
+- Dawn Owens, Committee Member, Understanding the Adaptive Use of Virtual World Technology Capabilities and Trust in Virtual Teams, Defended 2012, UT-Dallas.
-- Alanah Davis, Technology Choice in Virtual Teams: The Use of Interventions to Change the Pattern of Technology Choice in Virtual Teams, University of Nebraska Omaha.
-Defended 2009.
-Currently at Drake University.
+- Alanah Davis, Committee Member, Technology Choice in Virtual Teams: The Use of Interventions to Change the Pattern of Technology Choice in Virtual Teams, Defended 2009, Drake University.
-- Dirk Hovorka, Information Systems Foundations: Four Research Essays, University of Colorado - Boulder.
-Defended 2006.
-Currently at the University of Sydney.
+- Dirk Hovorka, Committee Member, Information Systems Foundations: Four Research Essays, Defended 2006, University of Sydney.
-- Sean McGann, Coping with the Unplanned: The Dynamics of Improvisation in Information Systems: Evolution Within and Across Firm Boundaries, Case Western Reserve University.
-Defended 2005.
-Currently at the University of Washington.
+- Sean McGann, Committee Member, Coping with the Unplanned: The Dynamics of Improvisation in Information Systems: Evolution Within and Across Firm Boundaries, Defended 2005, University of Washington.

 # PROFESSIONAL AFFILIATIONS
 - IFIP 8.2
-- SIGOPEN
 - Association for Information Systems (AIS)
-- Open Community Data Exchange (OCDX)
-- Software Package Data Exchange (SPDX)
 - Association for Computing Machinery (ACM)
 - Midwest Association for Information Systems (MWAIS)
-- Community Health Analytics Open Source Software (CHAOSS)

 # TEACHING
 - Managing in a Digital World